-These three women are quite possibly the biggest denim geeks in the UK, and so they own a lot of denim (spoiler alert—I spoke to one designer with a cool 100 pairs in her collection).
-Together they have tried on almost all the denim out there, and so despite their huge collections, they know how to build the ultimate capsule jeans wardrobe.
+These three women are quite possibly the biggest denim geeks in the UK, so they own a lot of denim (spoiler alert—I spoke to one designer with a cool 100 pairs in her collection).
+Together they've tried on almost all the denim out there, and so despite their huge collections, they know how to build the ultimate capsule denim wardrobe.
+Scroll below to discover how many pairs of jeans you should own, according to London's denim experts.

-Amy Bannerman, fashion director of Cosmopolitan and the person behind the denim Instagram account The Jeanius, has tried on more jeans than you could imagine.
-At the last count, she notched up 68 pairs.
-But how many pairs does she believe every wardrobe actually needs?
-"For a sane person, with no weight fluctuations I'd say have four to five pairs that you really love," she tells me.
-These should include a pair of black skinny jeans (Frame is her favourite), flares or cropped flares (she advises buying these from AG), a girlfriend or boyfriend jean (for these, head to M.i.h), a pair of Re/Done straight skinnies and finally a pair of straight indigo cigarette jeans (from Donna Ida or Lee)."
+"For a sane person with no weight fluctuations, I'd say have four to five pairs that you really love," she tells me.
+These should include a pair of black skinny jeans [Frame is her favourite], flares or cropped flares [she advises buying these from AG], a girlfriend or boyfriend jean [for these, head to M.i.h], a pair of Re/Done straight skinnies and finally a pair of straight indigo cigarette jeans [from Donna Ida or Lee]."

-I have a lot of questions about owning 68 pairs of jeans (do you need your own walk-in jean wardrobe?), but the key question is if she could only have one pair, which would they be?
+I have a lot of questions about owning 68 pairs of jeans (do you need your own walk-in denim wardrobe?), but the key question is that if she could only have one pair, which would they be?
 "My Re/Done slim high-rise with Amy stitched into the bum in case I forget what my name is.
 I practically sleep in them," she says.

 "An ideal denim wardrobe would have skinny jeans, like the IDA Rizzo Ankle Skinny, which suits most body shapes with a high rise to give a chic silhouette and is versatile to be worn with heels or flats.
 I'd recommend a pair in a black, a mid blue, a dark blue and a white wash to make up the staple pieces in your wardrobe.
 Think of denim as a neutral that you can wear with anything.
 If you prefer your jeans a little less skinny, look to the IDA Jeanie the Cigarette for a classic slim leg."

 For more denim intel, see the nine denim trends you'll see everywhere this summer.